patricia-9000/eccsmith/README.md

 ==== Mandatory Parameters ==================================

     -c, --config
-        path to JSON file containing the memory configuration to use.
-See below for sample configuration
+        path to JSON file containing the memory configuration to use

 ==== Optional Parameters ===================================